 How to Become a Social Worker in Connecticut

-What Types of Social Work Licenses are Available in Connecticut?
+What Social Work Licenses Are Available in Connecticut?

 To become a social worker in Connecticut, you are required to complete a Masters of Social Work degree program from an accredited university, pass an examination administered by the Association of Social Work Boards (ASWB), and complete extensive work in the field under the supervision of a Licensed Clinical Social Worker (LCSW).
 The organization responsible for accreditation is the Council on Social Work Education and it keeps a updated list of accredited universities offering social work degree programs in each state.